Contents

 Inspectors need to have an up-to-date checklist for every type of inspection that they’re responsible for.
 Checklists help to:

 Help Get New Inspectors Up to Speed.
-If you have someone new to the job or a particular type of inspection, having a standard checklist helps them to hit the ground running faster.
+If you have someone new to the job or a particular type of inspection, a standard checklist helps them to hit the ground running faster.

 Best Practices for Checklists